yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 ### Task 4: Create Docker images

--In this task, you will create Docker images for the application --- one for the API application and another for the web application.
+In this task, you will create Docker images for the application --- one for the API application and another for the web application.
 Each image will be created via Docker commands that rely on a Dockerfile.

 1. From WSL, type the following command to view any Docker images on the VM.
 The list will only contain the mongodb image downloaded earlier.